Kakinada: Geography

-The city consists of two regions, connected by bridges.
-The southern part, Jagannadhapuram, is separated from the rest of the city by the Buckingham Canal.
-The canal and its branches form Medaline Island, which abuts the city in the southwest.
+The city is divided into two regions, connected by bridges.
+The southern part, Jagannadhapuram, is separated from the main city by the Buckingham Canal.
+The canal and its branches form Medaline Island, which borders the city to the southwest.

-An industrial belt and rich, running north–south the length of the city, separates the eastern part from the coast.
-Kakinada is bordered on the southeast by Kakinada Bay and a marshy wetland, home to India's second-largest mangrove forest and the Coringa Wildlife Sanctuary.
-A branch of the Godavari River, the Gouthami, flows into the Bay of Bengal at this point.
+Kakinada features an industrial belt that runs north–south, separating the eastern part of the city from the coast.
+To the southeast, Kakinada Bay and surrounding marshlands are home to India's second-largest mangrove forest, which includes the Coringa Wildlife Sanctuary.
+The Gouthami, a branch of the Godavari River, flows into the Bay of Bengal near the city.